berobinson/starter-hugo-academic/content/project/NCS/index.md

 ---
 title: Natural Climate Solutions + Co-benefits
-summary: "Climate change and environmental degradation are some of the most pressing global challenges and highly interconnected with societal change.
-Natural Climate Solutions (NCS) are changes in land systems that primarily aim to mitigate climate change.
-NCS pathways can include wide range of practices & actions (Griscom et al., 2017; nature4climate.org), but how these correlate with other things society cares about - like biodiversity conservation or human well-being, has not been systematically documented.
-To better direct policy and guide action on where and how to implement NCS, this project asks: How do NCS pathways impact aspects of human well-being,  biodiversity, and the environment?"
+summary: "Natural Climate Solutions (NCS) are changes in land systems that primarily aim to mitigate climate change.
+NCS include wide range of practices & actions that sometimes correlate with other things society cares about - like biodiversity conservation or human well-being.
+To better direct policy and guide action on where and how to implement NCS, and in close collaboration with [The Nature Conservancy] (https://www.nature.org/en-us/what-we-do/our-insights/perspectives/natural-climate-solutions/), this project asks: How do various NCS pathways impact aspects of human well-being, biodiversity, and the environment?"

 # USE TAGS TO IDENTIFY A PROJECT IN SPECIFIC CATEGORIES